Tires: Breeding Grounds for Mosquitoes!

 Tire Voucher System

-Starting in 2025, Mosquito Control is providing vouchers for residents of Midland County to recycle up to ten tires at GeoCycle in Coleman, MI.
+Starting in 2025, Midland County Mosquito Control is providing vouchers for residents of Midland County to recycle rimless tires at GeoCycle in Coleman, MI.

-Vouchers are available in person at the Mosquito Control building in Sanford.
+• Vouchers are available in person at the Mosquito Control building in Sanford.
+(Only available during an active tire drive)

 HOW TO REACH US